I Love Lucy: Other releases

-A DVD collection, I Love Lucy: Colorized Collection was released on August 13, 2019.
-It contains every colorized episode of I Love Lucy aired to date of the set's release date.
-Due to a delay or possible all out cancellation of any future colorized releases, this means that "Paris at Last", which aired as part of the December 2019 edition of the Christmas Special after the colorized DVD collection had been released, is the only colorized episode currently not to be available on home media.
+A DVD collection, I Love Lucy: Colorized Collection, was released on August 13, 2019.
+It contains every colorized episode of I Love Lucy aired as of its release date.
+On November 5, 2024, a colorized version of "Lucy and the Loving Cup" was first released on the I Love Lucy: The Complete Series Blu-ray Collection.
+This means that "Paris at Last", which aired as part of the December 2019 edition of the Christmas Special after the colorized DVD collection had been released, is the only colorized episode currently not available on home media.